OpenMS/pyopenms-docs/docs/source/installation.rst

 Nightly/ CI wheels
 ------------------

-Additionally, you can also install nightly builds of pyOpenMS from the command line.
+If you want the newest features you can also install nightly builds of pyOpenMS.
 Visit the GitHub page that contains the action to build the nightly wheels: https://github.com/OpenMS/OpenMS/actions/workflows/pyopenms-wheels.yml .
 Click on e.g., the newest nightly build on the top to get access to artefacts.